 After you have completed the course of action that the Registration Committee has assigned, you must submit proof of completion.
-Once you have done this, you will be able to write the NACOR examination.
-If you pass the NACOR, you can become a licensed optician.
+Once you have done this, you will be able to register as a Provisional Optician with the ACAO and challenge the NACOR national licensing examination for opticians.
+If you pass the NACOR, you then become a licensed optician.

 We have answers…